cmu-sei/crucible/docs/blueprint/index.md

 To edit an existing organization, follow these steps:

 1. Navigate to the **Organizations** tab.
-2. Select the desired card to be edited and click on the **Edit** button from the card.
+2. Select the desired card to be edited and click on the **Edit** button next to the organization name.
 3. Here, users will be able to edit all necessary information.
 4. Click **Save**.

 *Delete an Organization*

-To delete an Organization Card, follow these steps:
+To delete an organization, follow these steps:

 1. Navigate to the **Organizations** tab.
-2. Select the desired card to be deleted and click on the **trash can** icon from the card.
+2. Select the desired card to be deleted and click on the **Trash Can** icon next to the organization name.

 *Search for an Organization*

-To search for a specific Organization Card, follow these steps:
+To search for a specific organization, follow these steps:

 1. Navigate to the **Organizations** tab.
 2. Click on the **Search Bar** and type the name of the desired organization.